-- As a rule, placing a NOTE on a sheet can provide information relative to an entire sheet, or it can reference a location that provides more information for a specific detail elsewhere in the plans. - NOTES that are given in complete sentences or statements shall end with a period. - The use of extensive callouts should be avoided.
-Examples of when callouts are needed include existing bridge strengthening or retrofit projects, where locations of work should be clearly identified.
-Statements for locations of work do not always require punctuation. - Do not use lettered callouts to avoid conflicts with other Standard Plan notations.
-All NOTES or callouts shall be denoted with either 1, 2, 3...or 1, 2, 3... - NOTES shall be placed above callouts when listed together.
+- As a rule, placing a NOTE on a sheet can provide information relative to an entire sheet, or it can reference a location that provides more information for a specific detail elsewhere in the plans. - NOTES that are given in complete sentences or statements shall end with a period. - The use of extensive call-outs should be avoided.
+Examples of when call-outs are needed include existing bridge strengthening or retrofit projects, where locations of work should be clearly identified.
+Statements for locations of work do not always require punctuation. - All NOTES or call-outs shall be denoted with 1, 2, 3... do not continue numbering across multiple sheets.
+Sequence should restart each sheet. - Bubble call-outs should only be used where space does not permit full text and shall be denoted with (1), (2), (3)... when necessary.
+Do not use lettered call-outs to avoid conflicts with other Standard Plan Notations. - NOTES shall be placed above call-outs when listed together.